ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ### Load the example agentflow

 1. Open web UI at [http://localhost:3000](http://localhost:3000)
-2. Create new Agentflow by clicking on the “Add New” button in the “Agentflows” section:
+2. Create new agentflow by clicking on the “Add New” button in the “Agentflows” section:

 ![alt text](1_create_agentflow.png)

-3. Click on the `Load Agents` button and select our example Agentflow from the file `tutorials-and-examples/flowise/agentflow.json` in the repository.
-This is basically a builtin `Software Team` template from the Flowise marketplace but it uses the Ollama Chat Model to access locally hosted LLMs.
+3. Click on the `Load Agents` button and select our example agentflow from the file `tutorials-and-examples/flowise/agentflow.json` in the repository.
+This is basically a built-in `Software Team` template from the Flowise marketplace but it uses the Ollama Chat Model to access locally hosted LLMs.

 ![alt text](2_load.png)

-4. Our example Agentflow must be loaded now.
+4. Our example agentflow must be loaded now.
 Save and give it a name by clicking the save button in order to start using it:
 ![alt text](3_save_agentflow.png)

 Note: